-Contractor: A Provider that delivers specified services under contract with the Skagit County Public Health and Community Services, county or counties entering into this Program Agreement.
+Contractor: A Provider that delivers specified services under contract with the Skagit County entering into a Program Agreement with DDA/DSHS.

-Developmental Disabilities Program
+Public Health and Community Services, Developmental Disabilities Program

-County: The political subdivision of the state of Washington and the
+County: The political subdivision of the state of Washington and the county or counties

-CRM: DDA Case Resource Manager
+CRM: DDA Case Resource Manager for DDA Clients.

-CSA: County Service Authorization
+CSA: County Service Authorization, an authorization for county services.